mikepartelow/chesspy/README.md

 White moves her e3 Knight, Black's Queen gives check.
 Therefore, the move "Nd5" unambiguously means to move the Knight from c3, not the one from e3.

-For a Chess Engine to reliably parse a simple SAN move like "Nd5", it must know all the rules of chess, and it must also know the state of the current game.
-Given a simple looking SAN move like "Nd5", a Chess Engine can't necessarily figure outexactly what piece to move just by parsing the three character string.
+For a Chess Engine to reliably parse a simple looking SAN move like "Nd5", it must know all the rules of chess, and it must also know the state of the current game.
+Given "Nd5", a Chess Engine can't necessarily figure out exactly which piece to move just by processing the text of a three character string.

 This is not simply a matter of forbidding illegal moves.
 Many SAN strings (like "Nd5") specify only the kind of piece to move and the destination square.